ImageMagick v6 Examples --

 These are synonyms for the same methods in the previous section.

-Basically as the 'Red' Channel in RGB images is also used as the 'Cyan' channel in the CYMK images.
+Basically as the 'Red' channel in RGB images is also used as the 'Cyan' channel in the CYMK images.
 The same for 'Green' and 'Magenta' channels, and the 'Blue' and 'Yellow' channels.

 Because of this copying the 'Cyan' channel is the same as copying a 'Red' channel.
-What type of channel the image data is representing depends on the Color Space of the image in memory.
+What type of channel the image data is representing depends on the current Color Space of the image in memory.

 Copy_Black